wcappel/BignumGMP/README.md

 ### Using pkg-config

-When you want to use `pkg-config` instead of manually adding the linker paths, look into `gmp.pc`.
+When you want to use `pkg-config` instead of manually adding the linker paths, look into `gmp.*.pc`, depending on your system.
 Make sure that the declared path fits your installation and make that file available to `pkg-config` by using for example _one of those commands_:

 	export PKG_CONFIG_PATH=`pwd`:$PKG_CONFIG_PATH
 	ln -s /path/to/gmp.pc /usr/local/lib/pkgconfig/gmp.pc